 When your group stays at Brandon Spring Group Center, a reality check is you can become one with nature.
 At Brandon, you will still living with heat and air conditioning, electricity, running water, and shelter from the weather.
 Groups stay overnight from one to seven nights.
 When your group spends the night at Brandon Spring, you can relax to the sounds, sights, and smells of nature as you wind down your day.

-Each season provides different natural sittings to explore, learn, and have fun.
-You can check out our natural phenomena at http://www.landbetweenthelakes.us/visit/natural-happenings/.
+Each season provides different natural sightings to explore, learn, and have fun.
+You can check out our natural phenomena by visiting the Wildife Viewing page!

 Our staff can help you develop “Explore and Learn” activities for your group — or bring your own.
 You can also schedule fun activities like canoeing, hiking, archery, crafts, campfires, fishing, and more.

 Our subject matter experts can help lead your groups in learning and play.
 You decide how much staff involvement works best for your group.
 We customize programs to meet your needs.
 Call us to find out more information at 931-232-7405 or 270-924-2044.
 If we can meet your needs, we’ll let you know up front.

 What Fun Activities Are There?